Father and daughter, Douglas and Carla Jones, explore Ireland with the UR Travel Club in 2018.

 August 2–8, 2020

 Head north to experience the humbling proportions and famed beauty of the Canadian Rockies.
 Journey through awe-inspiring mountain landscapes, and revel in the opulence, history, and hospitality of Canada’s most iconic destinations with two days aboard the Rocky Mountaineer in GoldLeaf Service and visits to the stunning areas of Banff and Lake Louise.
+Exceptional lodging awaits at the end of each exciting day.

 Meet Your Host